andres3m/100-days-of-code/r1-log.md

 UX: how this product do what I want to do.
 The begining of any project.
 Integrating UX and AGILE: Technically Feasible, Economically viable adn desirable for the user.
 Ten second intro.

+### R1D16

+#100DaysOfCode Day 16

+👾Started with codewars
+💭Learned, discussed, and practiced the first steps of the Design Process 🟦Learnedabout  var()functions to insert the values of CSS variables ⚔️Ended the day with a
+JS Jam meeting with coaches, alumni and colleagues.

+At the Javascript Jam we played a Code & Conquer game, like Battleship but with several teams.
+It was fun to "conquer, attack and defend territory" using JS alongside Luke and Evgenii.
+Thanks to @TheMeahCat, Arshi and @theSchoolOfCode team for organising this activity!

+### R1D17

+#100daysOfCode Day 17

+Talk from guests J.Karim and A.Fairholm, who explained us the expectations of a company/professional candidate for a UI/UX role.
+Learned about elements and principles of design process Prototype practice of a website for our "own bootcamp"🙌🏽

+### R1D18

+Frames for conversations: the importance of listening.
+4 Tents of deep listening: eye contact, presence, connection and nonverbal feedback.
+Alter egos

+FIGMA design: CSS Flexbox display: flex; gap.
+Talk from @p44v9n: UX Design = designing experiences for users: Storytelling, attention and wonder.
+UX Research: Information arqchitecture.